Learn how to blind bake a pie crust with this easy step-by-step tutorial. This simple technique is perfect for preventing soggy pie crusts!

 At this point the edges should start to lightly brown, this is when you know it’s ready to be removed from the oven.

 Once you remove it, you’ll lift out the parchment paper (or foil) with the pie weights and set them aside.
-As you can see the bottom part of the pie crust is still a little wet, this is okay.
+As you can see in the photo above, the bottom part of the pie crust is still a little wet, this is okay.
 You’ll place the pie crust back into the oven just like the picture above so that the bottom portion of the crust can bake.

 You can prick the bottom of the pie crust with a fork, I prefer to skip this step because I don’t want any of the filling from the pie to seep under the crust once I add it and bake it.
 The bottom crust will puff up as it bakes, but it will deflate once you take it out of the oven.